ikurcubic/FormField/readme.md

 To try this out:

-1. Download the `FormField` class
-2. Add it anywhere you want.
-Maybe `app/FormField.php`.
-3. Autoload that class from your `composer.json` file:

-It might look like this:
+Begin by installing the package through Composer.

-	"autoload": {
+    require: {
+        "way/form": "dev-master"
+    }

+Next, add the service provider to `app/config/app.php`.

-		"classmap": [
+    'providers' => [
-			// ...
+        // ..
-			"app/FormField.php"
+        'Way\Form\FormServiceProvider'
     ]
-	}

-Finally, `composer dump-autoload`, and the class is ready to toy with.
+That's it!
+You're all set to go.
 Try it out in a view:

     {{ FormField::username() }}
     {{ FormField::email() }}
     {{ FormField::custom(['type' => 'textarea']) }}
     {{ FormField::address(['label' => 'Your Address']) }}

-If you want to override the defaults, you can, somewhere in your app,
+If you want to override the defaults, you can, publish the config, like
-call:

-    FormField::setDefaults([
-        'wrapper' => 'li',
-        'wrapperClass' => 'my-form-field',
-        'inputClass' => 'class-to-be-put-on-input'
-    ]);
+so:

+    php artisan config:publish way/form